-He waits on.
-From visual recollection to familiar sounds echoed by the receiver (The amplified grave ticking of hall clocks) as it lies next the phone unattended in a calm/ Of mirror glass and sunstruck pendulums .
-He waits on.
+Heaney waits on, picking up familiar sounds echoed by the receiver (the amplified grave ticking of hall clocks) as it lies next the phone unattended in a calm mirror glass and sunstruck pendulums .
+He waits on…

 Heaney’s wait is ended and his emotions well up: Next thing he spoke and I nearly said I loved him.

 Heaney alludes to the difficulty he and his father experienced in expressing openly their affection for one another.
 The issue will crop up again in Album, iv from the Human Chain collection of 2010 (and the three poems following it) lamenting the understated love the poet felt his father.
 Patrick Heaney passed away in 1986 following Heaney’s mother’s death in 1984.